snowxwang/open_sem/docs/source/data_vis/ng_setup.rst

 Open **Anaconda**, locate your ng enviroment and start a ``Jupyter Notebook``:

-- In the notebook, run the code in sequence:
+- In the notebook, run the code blocks in sequence:

 .. code-block:: console